deeporiginbio/deeporigin-client/docs/install.md

 Run the following command:

+!!! warning
+    We recommend installing this package into a virtual environment.
+Some tools create their own virtual environments, like poetry.

 === "pip"

     ```bash
-    pip install deeporigin
+    pip install -q deeporigin
     ```

-    !!! warning
-        We recommend installing this package into a virtual environment, using a tool such as venv, pyenv, Pipenv, Poetry, or conda.
+=== "pipx"

+    ```bash
+    pipx install deeporigin
+    ```

 === "Pipenv"